Greek banks to be tested for two more recession years-central banker

 "Under the adverse scenario, growth kicks in in 2016, with small negative growth rates until then."

-The adverse scenario from Greece's 2011/2012 stress tests was exceeded, but Provopoulos said the latest adverse scenario should not be interpreted as a forecast in this year's tests, which are being carried out on National Bank of Greece (NBGr.AT), Piraeus (BOPr.AT), Alpha Bank (ACBr.AT) and Eurobank (EURBr.AT).
+The adverse scenario from Greece's 2011/2012 stress tests was exceeded, but Provopoulos said the latest adverse scenario should not be interpreted as a forecast in this year's tests, which are being carried out on National Bank of Greece , Piraeus, Alpha Bank and Eurobank .

 Alpha Bank Chief Economist Michael Massourakis said it would be a "grave mistake" to take the 2013 adverse scenario as a prediction.
 "It was like the universe conspired to produce the Blackrock adverse scenario (from 2011)," Massourakis said, referring to the U.S. consultancy which carried out the review in 2011/2 and is doing the 2013 version as well.